dubniczky/Server-Deployments/readme.md

 - Docker specific files
 - etc...

-As a rule of thumb, consider every file you deploy to be accessible for attackers in a breach, so remove all secret information, even after running the application (like `.env` file with login details).
+As a rule of thumb, consider every file you deploy to be accessible for attackers in a breach, so remove all secret information, even after running the application (like a `.env` file with login details).

 ### 3. Check Dockerfile